 - Migrate from the intermediate Git repo to the target production repo

 Migrating from SVN to Git should not be feared.
 There are known processes when migrating from source code systems.
-Some planning and a lot of communicating will go a long ways towards a successful migration.
+Some planning and a lot of communication will go a long way toward a successful migration.
 If you need an expert hand in planning and executing your migration, contact us, we would love to help!